 - Project Manager: Ana Fabíola Maurício

-- Coordinating Committee: Peter Hanenberg (Research Coordinator); Adriana Martins (Researcher); Inês Espada Vieira (Researcher); Daniela Agostinho (Researcher); Ana Cristina Cachola (Researcher); Sónia Pereira (Assistant Researcher); Clara Caldeira (Communication); Elisabete Carvalho (Secretary); Inês Carrão (FCH - Communication); Carla Ganito and Cátia Ferreira (Webmasters)
+- Coordinating Committee: Peter Hanenberg (Research Coordinator); Adriana Martins (Researcher); Inês Espada Vieira (Researcher); Daniela Agostinho (Researcher); Ana Cristina Cachola (Researcher); Sónia Pereira (Former Assistant Researcher); Clara Caldeira (Former Communication); Elisabete Carvalho (Secretary); Inês Carrão (FCH - Communication); Carla Ganito and Cátia Ferreira (Webmasters)

-- Tensta Konsthall (SE): Maria Lind (Artistic Director and Curator) and Hedvig Wiezell (Project Manager)
+- Tensta Konsthall (SE): Cecilia Widenheim (Artistic Director), Hanna Nordell (Project Manager)

 - SAVVY Contemporary (DE): Bonaventure Ndikung (Artistic Director and Curator), Elena Agudio (Artistic co-director and co-curator), Lema Sikod (Project Manager)

 - Royal College of Art (UK): Michaela Crimmin (Artistic Director) and Peter Oakley (Project Manager)

 - Fundació Antoni Tàpies (ES): Anna Saurí (Project Manager), Linda Valdés (Project Manager)

 - Carles Guerra (Former Artistic Director), Núria Bardalet (Former Project Manager)